hmcguinn/hmcguinn.github.io/content/posts/hydrogen-line.md

 ra, dec = virgo.equatorial(altitude,azimuth,latitude,longitude)
 ```

-Once I know where in the sky the telescope is looking, I'll want to translate this to where it's looking relative to the galaxy.
+Once I know where in the sky the telescope is looking, I want to translate this to where it's looking relative to the galactic plane.

 ```
 _ , latitude = virgo.galactic(coords[0],coords[1])
 ```

 Because the telescope is pointing straight up, I'm only concerned with the latitude.
-It has a beamwidth of approximately 8 degrees so I'll want to observe if:
+It has a beamwidth of approximately 8 degrees so I want to observe if:

 ```
 latitude > -8/2 and latitude < 8/2